nathan-mhk/viva_automation/Nudam Daily Report/Access/instructions.md

    - For cycle time, if the values in column `CycleTime` were correct, replace the value in column `NewCycle` with -1

 3. Save the changes made on the table `ManAdjust`, then run the macro `ApplyManualAdjustment`.
 A message "Manual Adjustments Applied" should pops up after the changes were applied to the DB.
     > Query `UnpivotManAdj` unpivots the table `ManAdjust`, which is used by the query `customFullView`.
-Query `customFullView` was used to create the table `CustomFull`, which was when used by `updateFromCustomFull` to apply the changes
+Query `customFullView` was used to create the table `CustomFull`, which was when used by `updateFromCustomFull` to apply the changes.